 Written by Nobel laureates, historians, curators, professors, and other notable experts, the Encyclopædia Britannica articles are trusted resources with balanced, global perspectives and unique insights that users will not find anywhere else.

 Search TREN for over 10,000 theological thesis/dissertation titles representing research from as many as 139 different institutions.
-Authorized users from TMC may download edocs for free.
+Authorized users from TMUS may download edocs for free.

 TREN also makes available conference papers presented at annual meetings of several academic societies.
 Like:

 Society for Pentecostal Studies

 North American Patristic Society